 West Virginia logging operations have been shown to be even more dangerous than coal mining in terms of the rate of workers’ compensation claims filed.
 Although recent state safety programs have achieved some reductions in the injuries suffered in West Virginia’s forests, many workers are still hurt every year in timber felling, cutting, and hauling.

-If you or a family member has been seriously hurt or killed in a logging accident, call an experienced personal injury lawyer at Warner Law Offices in Charleston, West Virginia.
+If you or a family member have been seriously hurt or killed in a logging accident, call the experienced lawyers of Warner Law Offices, PLLC at (304) 449-3505.

 Most logging accidents involve one or more of the following:

 - Falling rocks or slash from steep hillsides